MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Using WebDriver to test Internet Explorer

 Mixed-mode testing of Microsoft Edge and Internet Explorer using WebDriver is not supported.
-To test Internet Explorer using WebDriver's wire protocol, use [Internet Explorer Driver](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver).
+To test Internet Explorer using WebDriver's wire protocol, use [Internet Explorer Driver][GithubSeleniumHqWikiIEDriver].

 ## Next steps